 The chiropractor will explain:

-- The Diagnosed Condition
+The Diagnosed Condition

-- The Chiropractic Treatment Plan (or other recommended treatments)
+The Chiropractic Treatment Plan (or other recommended treatments)

-- The Anticipated Length of Care
+The Anticipated Length of Care

 If your chiropractor determines that your condition would be more appropriately treated by another health care professional, he or she will make the proper referral.
 Your treatment plan may also involve collaborative care with other health care providers, such as your primary care physician, a physical therapist, or a neurologist.

 If you and your doctor of chiropractic agree that chiropractic will help, you will receive your first chiropractic adjustment.
 While patients are typically asked to lie on a specially designed table, the chiropractor most often uses his or her hands to manipulate the joints of the body, particularly the spine, to reduce pain and restore or enhance joint function.

 The extent and duration of the patient’s problems coupled with the hands-on nature of the chiropractic treatment may require numerous visits.
 Your doctor of chiropractic should tell you how long you can expect the treatment to last.

 You may also receive instructions on certain activities or procedures to conduct at home.
 This may include ice or heat application, avoidance of certain activities or positions, as well as home exercises and/or stretches.

 Many patients feel immediate relief following chiropractic treatment, but it may take others two to three weeks before they achieve substantial progress.
 Many factors can affect the healing process.

-Eat Well.
-Move Well.
-Live Well.
+Eat well.
+Move well.
+Live well.